Purchase Orders are used for the following activities:

 * including freight, shipping and handling fees, and taxes

-Please submit the complete documentation (including Quotes/Bids or a Sole Source Justification) to TUC:
+Please submit the complete documentation (including Quotes/Bids or a Sole Source Justification) to The University Corporation (TUC) 5 business days before mailing to the vendor.

 - TUC can mail the Purchase Order to the vendor